 Finally spousal estate planning may be required where it is determined that a spouse will need additional income or support to maintain his or her current standard of living following the death of the income earner spouse.
 Life insurance proceeds are often utilized for the purpose of providing this additional support.

-Spousal planningย is a common estate planning priority and can be especially challenging where second marriages are involved, particularly, where there are children from prior marriages.
+Spousal planning is a common estate planning priority and can be especially challenging where second marriages are involved, particularly, where there are children from prior marriages.

 Estate Planning Basics

 Estate planning is the process of taking an inventory of your estate assets AND creating an estate distribution plan for those assets upon your death.
-Creating an estate distribution plan is about determining who will get what portion of your assets, which is accomplished by preparing legal documents that describe who will be the trustee of your estate upon your death and will will receive the assets.
+Creating an estate distribution plan is about determining who will get what portion of your assets, which is accomplished by preparing legal documents that describe who will be the trustee of your estate upon your death and who will receive the assets.

 Key estate planning documents generally include:

-1. Last Will and Testament
+- Last Will and Testament

-2. Revocable and Irrevocable Trusts
+- Revocable and Irrevocable Trusts

-3. Durable Powers of Attorney
+- Durable Powers of Attorney

-4. Advance Medical Directives
+- Advance Medical Directives

-5. Guardianship or Conservatorship
+- Guardianship or Conservatorship

 Estate planning documents are state specific AND must be executed in accordance with specific legal formalities.
 Thus it is advisable to avoid shortcuts such as do it yourself (DIY) estate planning for most estates.
 Estate planning documents must be carefully drafted and signed according to state laws in order to be deemed enforceable.